maxiattiogbe/HackMIT_2022_SilverAI/README.md

 - Flask (pip3 install Flask)

-To run our web app go to the client folder

-then go to the client folder README for directions
+To run our web app go to the client folder then go to the client folder README for directions.